renderghost/at-science-homepage/content/people/people-ronen-tamari.md

 ---
 layout: product
 title: Ronen Tamari
-description: Researcher and entrepreneur building collective intelligence systems for science.
-Co-founder of Cosmik Network and Semble, an Open Science Fellow at the Astera Institute.
+description: Collective intelligence researcher and entrepreneur.
+Co-founder of Cosmik.
+Building <a href="https://semble.so/" target="_blank">Semble</a>, a social knowledge network for researchers on ATProto.
 eleventyNavigation:
   key: Ronen Tamari
   parent: People